Here is implicit bias by the numbers: 11,000,000, 40 and 150.

 We make snap decisions based on imperfect information and, the result, over time, is implicit bias, or the tendency to unknowingly rely on information that reinforces stereotypes.
 Here’s where the 150 comes in: that’s how many forms of implicit bias experts have identified.
 These different forms of bias range from perception bias (stereotyping people based on a group they belong to) to bandwagon bias (believing something because others believe it).

 - Be specific in your intent.
 It’s one thing to say, “I will lose weight.”
 It’s another to say, “I will cut dessert out of my diet until I’ve lost 10 pounds.”
 The latter statement is more likely to help you succeed.
 Regardless of whether you are aware of holding specific stereotypes yourself, you can defeat negative bias by countering it intentionally.
-For example, there is a pervasive (and inaccurate) stereotype that African Americans are more likely to commit crimes than people of other races.
-Regardless of whether we accept the stereotype, we are aware of it.
-A University of North Carolina at Chapel Hill study found that people who intentionally said the word “safe” to themselves each time they encountered an African American effectively undid implicit bias by creating a new and more positive stereotype.
+For example, there is a pervasive (and inaccurate) stereotype that Black folks are more likely to commit crimes than people of other races.
+Even if we consciously disbelieve this stereotype, we are aware of it.
+A University of North Carolina at Chapel Hill study found that people who intentionally said the word “safe” to themselves each time they encountered a Black person effectively undid implicit bias by creating a new and more positive stereotype.

 - Change the way you do things.
 Often, we’re stuck in negative patterns without realizing it.
 In hiring, for example, we often perpetuate single-minded thinking by hiring people much like ourselves.
 A contributing factor can be implicit bias in the way we read resumes, making assumptions based on people’s names, age or education.
 So, ditch the resumes!
 Some companies have already done so, and are, instead, asking candidates to submit work samples or presentations.
 This way people are hired based on the quality of their work, not on who or what they are.
 (The Clayman Institute of Gender Studies at Stanford found that the number of women musicians in orchestras rose from 5% to 25% after auditioning players performed behind a screen so that their gender was unknown; the playing spoke for itself.)

-None of these approaches, alone, will help us overcome our implicit bias.
+None of these approaches alone will help us overcome our implicit bias.
 And even collectively they will only work if we accept that we have implicit biases and commit to diligent self-awareness.
 We must see ourselves clearly before we can begin to see others clearly.
+A crucial tool for cultivating this self-awareness is to seek ongoing training on managing implicit bias.
+RW3’s Global Inclusion Suite is designed to offers the tools you need to start your inclusion journey, and our “Overcoming Implicit Bias” course is specifically curated to support learners as they identify their specific biases and harness the tools to act more inclusively.